Eventuous/docs/docs/application/command-api.md

     .MapCommand<BookRoom>((cmd, ctx) => cmd with { UserId = ctx.User.Identity.Name });
 ```

-When the command is mapped to the API endpoint like that, and the property is ignored, the OpenAPI specification won't include the ignored property, and the application service will get the command populated with the user id from `HttpContext`.
+When the command is mapped to the API endpoint like that, and the property is ignored, the OpenAPI specification won't include the ignored property, and the command service will get the command populated with the user id from `HttpContext`.